syncfusion-content/angularjs-docs/angularjs/Diagram/ContextMenu.md

 ---
 layout: post
-title: Add context menu items to ease the execution of frequently used commands
+title: Context Menu in AngularJS Diagram Control | Syncfusion
-description: How to execute frequently used commands by using context menu items?
+description: Learn here about Context Menu in Syncfusion Essential AngularJS Diagram Control, its elements, and more.
 platform: AngularJS
 control: Diagram
 documentation: ug
 ---

-# Context Menu
+# Context Menu in AngularJS Diagram

 In graphical user interface (GUI), a context menu is a type of menu that appears when you perform right-click operation.
 Nested level of context menu items can be created.
 Diagram provides some in-built context menu items and allows to define custom menu items.